As an owner and largest user of the rail infrastructure in Germany, the DB Group operates within a strict regulated environment.

 Regulating access to the infrastructure

-The central norms defining access to railway infrastructure, train paths and service facilities are the Art.
+The central norms defining access to railway infrastructure and service facilities are the Art.
 10 and 11 of the ERegG.
-Based on this, the operators of railway infrastructure, train paths and service facilities are obligated to provide railway transport companies (EVU) reasonable, non-discriminatory usage of the railway infrastructure as well as provision of the services the offer with transparent conditions.
+Based on this, the operators of railway infrastructure and service facilities are obligated to provide railway transport companies reasonable, non-discriminatory usage of the railway infrastructure as well as provision of the services the offer with transparent conditions.

 The BNetzA is responsible for ensuring this access to the railway infrastructure.
-These responsibility include checking the usage and access conditions of the operators of railway infrastructure, train paths and service facilities.
+These responsibility include checking the usage and access conditions of the operators of railway infrastructure and service facilities.

 Regulating infrastructure fees

-The BNetzA is also responsible for regulating infrastructure fees in Germany.
-The rail operator's fees are subject to efficiency-based incentive regulation.
+The BNetzA is also responsible for the regulation infrastructure fees in Germany.
+The rail operator's fees are subject to efficiency-oriented incentive regulation.
 For other fees, the scale of the cost of the service provision plus a reasonable profit applies.
-In addition, the charges for the use of the railway infrastructure must apply to all users on a non-discriminatory basis.
-Every planned new version or revision of fee principles and fee increases have to be reviewed by the BNetzA.
-In case of rail infrastructure and passenger stations it has to be formally approved by BNetzA.
-In addition, the Authority may at any time conduct a review, on its own initiative, of the applicable rates and charges on compliance.
+Furthermore, the charges for the use of the rail infrastructure must apply to all users on a non-discriminatory basis.
+Any intended recast or amendment of the fee principles and fee increases must in principle be examined in advance by the BNetzA and, in the case of rail infrastructure and passenger stations, formally approved.
+In addition, the authority can inspect the applicable charging provisions for conformity with the law at any time on its own initiative.

 Regulations regarding corporate structure/organization